 - As a premier research university, USC is committed to developing solutions to these threats, particularly solutions that redress inequities.

 - Climate change affects all aspects of human life and natural systems, and as a result, every discipline should contribute to this education and research effort.

 Ensure that USC alumni are stewards of the planet, with every USC student engaged in sustainability learning — both didactic and experiential — through courses, research, and engagement at USC.

-Elevate the breadth of USC transdisciplinary research in sustainability challenges and solutions with a suite of sustainability themes defined by the faculty and provided institutional support by the university.
+Elevate the breadth of USC transdisciplinary research in sustainability challenges and solutions with a suite of sustainability themes defined by scholars and researchers and provided institutional support by the university.

 - The multi-disciplinary Postdoctoral Fellows program is intended to focus on key sustainability challenges and solutions-oriented research

 - A suite of thematic cluster-based faculty hires should be initiated around key sustainability challenges and solution-oriented research